marxin/texi2rst-generated/sphinx/install/configuration.rst

     % srcdir/configure \
         --enable-offload-targets=x86_64-intelmicemul-linux-gnu=/path/to/x86_64/compiler,nvptx-none

+``--enable-offload-defaulted``
+  Tell GCC that configured but not installed offload compilers and libgomp plugins are silently ignored.
+Useful for distribution compilers where those are in separate optional packages and where the presence or absence of those optional packages should determine the actual supported offloading target set rather than the GCC configure-time selection.

 :samp:`--with-hsa-runtime={pathname}` :samp:`--with-hsa-runtime-include={pathname}` :samp:`--with-hsa-runtime-lib={pathname}`
   If you configure GCC with offloading which uses an HSA run-time such as AMDGCN but do not have the HSA run-time library installed in a standard